microsoft/kiota-samples/sample-api/clients/java/README.md

 .\RegisterApp.ps1
 ```

 This will open a browser window to the Microsoft identity platform's sign-in page.
 Sign in with your Azure account, review the requested permissions, and consent to the application.
 This creates an app registration named `Kiota ToDoItem Sample API Java Client` and save the needed configuration in `./app/src/main/resources/todoclient/settings/azure.properties`.
-It also outputs the API scope client application will need to access the API.

 The script also accepts optional parameters to change how it behaves.